tobiasbalmer/ResponseGrid/README.md

 Usage
 --------------------------------------
 This grid is based on 12 columns.
-Inside a div with the class row, there are these, labeled with .col- and the number.
+Inside a div with the class row, there are these, labeled with the class `col-` and the number how wide it should be.

 ```bash
 <div class="row">